twilio-labs/function-templates/flex-dialpad/ui-src/README.md

 # Native Flex Dialpad Add-on

+# Notice
+This plugin is no longer maintained as of September 27, 2022.
+Work to support this feature in Flex v2 has been transitioned to the [Twilio Professional Services Flex Project Template](https://github.com/twilio-professional-services/twilio-proserv-flex-project-template) in the form of the [conference feature](https://github.com/twilio-professional-services/twilio-proserv-flex-project-template/tree/main/plugin-flex-ts-template-v2/src/feature-library/conference) and the [internal call feature](https://github.com/twilio-professional-services/twilio-proserv-flex-project-template/tree/main/plugin-flex-ts-template-v2/src/feature-library/internal-call).

 # Notes
 This plugin was upgraded to the latest version of the Plugin Builder (v4), now part of the Twilio CLI.
 See: https://www.twilio.com/docs/flex/developer/plugins/migrate

-**For the Flex UI 1.x version of this plugin, see [the main branch](https://github.com/twilio-professional-services/flex-dialpad-addon-plugin/tree/main).**
+**For the Flex UI 2.x version of this plugin, see [the flex-ui-v2 branch](https://github.com/twilio-professional-services/flex-dialpad-addon-plugin/tree/flex-ui-v2).**

 The native Flex Dialpad does not support agent-to-agent direct calls or external transfers yet.
 This plugin is meant to be an add-on to the native Flex Diapad, adding both agent-to-agent direct calls and external transfers.